rubencart/NES-img-captioning/README.md

 - learning rate
 - running stats like scores in all previous iterations, time elapsed,...
-- iteration nb, how many bad iterations have happened (if patience),...
-Are used from the checkpoint.
+- iteration nb, how many bad iterations have happened (if patience),... are used from the checkpoint.

 Settings like the mutation type, fitness, the patience or schedule, number of offspring, population size,... are taken from the used experiment .json.